BLOG

 As a result, there’s very little consistency in terms of 1099 reporting between exchanges.
 Different exchanges report different forms, and some don’t report at all.

 This is likely to change due to the passage of the American infrastructure bill.
-In the future, all cryptocurrency exchanges will be required to provide customers and the IRS with 1099-B forms.
+Starting in the 2025 tax year, crypto exchanges will be required to issue Form 1099-DA to customers and the IRS.
 However, this may cause additional tax reporting problems due to cryptocurrency’s unique properties (more on this later).

 What is Form 1099-MISC?